With You Every Step of the Way

 At BSA, we understand that undergoing surgery can be an uneasy and potentially confusing time.
 When inpatient or outpatient surgery is required, BSA offers high-quality, efficient and professional care from an exceptional surgical team.
 Our surgical services include:

 We understand the importance of knowledge and comfort in a patient's surgical experience, which is why we place great emphasis on educating our patients both pre-operatively and post-operatively about what they can expect during the course of their surgical journey.
-Patients are educated about what to expect after surgery, how to properly care for themselves, and are provided with information regarding returning home.
+For example, patients are educated on what to expect after surgery, how to properly care for themselves, and returning home.

-Schedule your pre-admission appointment at 806-212-8888 at least two days, but not more than seven days prior to your scheduled surgery date.
+Schedule your pre-admission appointment at 806-212-8888 at least two days prior to surgery, but not more than seven days prior to your scheduled surgery date.
 Your appointment will last about two hours.

 What to bring to the pre-admission appointment: